satoryu/gin_example/README.md

 go run example.go
 ```

-## Licenses
+## License

-The codes in this repository is under the MIT Licenses.
+The codes in this repository is under the MIT License.